My Dear Bootham Abhilash

 Abhilash, more popularly known as My Dear Bootham Abhilash is an Indian actor who has worked in television serials as well as films of Telugu and Tamil languages.
-Abhilash rose to prominence as the central character of the Tamil serial My Dear Bhootham.
+Abhilash rose to prominence as the central character of Moosa in the Tamil serial My Dear Bhootham.

 Career

 Abhilash made his debut with the Telugu serial Vichitra Katha Mallika, followed by the serials Veetuku Veedu Looti and Vikramadithyan.
 He also done the serials Magal, Gokulathil Seethai, Abirami and Kodi Mullai.
 Abhilash, a Bachelor of Computer Science, is best known for his role in My Dear Bhootham, but he has also worked as production controller for the films 465 and Nagesh Thiraiyarangam.

 After playing the villain in Nagesh Thiraiyarangam, Abhilash played the lead role in Dhoni Kabadi Kuzhu and has produced Cinderella.
 Abhilash considers senior actor Vietnam Veedu Sundaram as his mentor.